 The 47 participating laboratories each returned replicate gold results using one finish method for both samples.
+In addition, 23 of the 47 laboratories returned replicate sets of silver results for the same samples.
 Statistical analysis to identify outliers was carried out using the principles detailed in sections 7.3.2 - 7.3.4, ISO 5725-2: 1994.
 Assessment of each laboratory's performance was carried out on the basis of z-scores, partly based on the concept described in ISO/IEC Guide 43-1.
 Details of the criteria used in these examinations are available on request.
-As a result of these statistical analyses, 12 sets of results were excluded for the purpose of assigning a gold concentration value to this reference material.
-A recommended value was thus calculated from the average of the remaining n = 35 sets of replicate results.
+As a result of these statistical analyses, 12 sets of results were excluded for the purpose of assigning a gold concentration value and 4 sets were excluded for silver.
+Recommended values were thus calculated from the average of the remaining n=35 sets of replicate results for gold and n=19 for silver.
 The 95% confidence interval was estimated using the formula:

-$$X \pm t_S/\sqrt{n}$$
+$$X \pm ts/\sqrt{n}$$

 (where X is the estimated average, s is the estimated standard deviation of the laboratory averages, and t is the 0.025 tail-value from Student's t-distribution with n-1 degrees of freedom).
 The recommended value is provided at the beginning of the certificate in $\mu g/g$ (ppm) units.
-A summary of the results used to calculate the recommended value is listed on page 4 and the names of the laboratories that submitted results are listed on page 5.
+A summary of the results used to calculate the recommended value is listed on pages 4 & 5, and the names of the laboratories that submitted results are listed on page 6.
 The results are listed in increasing order of the individual laboratory averages.